hejian3/py3dtiles/CONTRIBUTING.md

 If a related issue does not exist, submit a new one.
 Please include as much of the following information as is relevant:
 - Sample data to reproduce the issue
 - Screenshot of the generated tileset if appropriate.
-Tileset can be visualized with tools like giro3d or CesiumIon
+Tileset can be visualized with tools like giro3d or other 3dtiles viewers.
 - The type and version of the OS and the version of python used
 - The exact version of py3dtiles.
 Did this work in a previous version or a next one?
 - Add the tag `Bug`